andrewharvey/srtm-stylesheets/README.md

     ./stylesheets/configure.py

-You can pass it paramaters --host, --port, --dbname, --user, --password.
+You can pass it parameters --host, --port, --dbname, --user, --password.

 When you run it, it will copy the `contours.template.mml` into `contours.mml` and fill in the new file with your configuration.